AnhLNguyen/CMPE152/Project_2_Top-downParser/README.md

 PROJECT 2: Top-down Parser

 Compiler Design: Top-down Parser in Java
-By An Nguyen, Anh Nguyen, Gia Ly, Timothy Vu
+By Anh Nguyen (leader), Gia Ly, Timothy Vu, and An Nguyen

 Instructions on how to run it: